 Andrew Kier ties with André Morell for the best Quatermass.
 I have a fondness for Brian Donlevy’s blunt-instrument rudeness, but Kier’s thoughtful ‘Sherlock Holmes’ of science fiction is especially good at speculating out loud the verbal clues that keep our curiosity on track.
 The pearly-blue/green thing underground, with the chrysalis shape that glows with organic veins, is not a bad design.
 We side against Colonel Breen the moment he insists that it fell during wartime.

 Nigel Kneale’s concept avoids the pitfalls of most sci-fi epics, as Q/P never devolves into action clichés of people shooting guns.
-He even avoids the rubber monsters of his first two serials.
-Kneale would write more stories about scientific ‘explanations’ for the supernatural, but this is the one that still impresses Sci-fi fanatics.
+He even avoids the rubber monsters that star in his first two serials.
+Kneale would write more stories offering scientific explanations for the supernatural, but this is the one that still impresses Sci-fi fanatics.

 What, it’s not perfect?